How can cortisol disturb your menstrual cycle and hormones

-Your cortisol levels can affect your period.
+Your cortisol levels can affect your menstrual cycle and your period.
 When your cortisol levels are high, your period may be late, you may experience cramps, heavy, long or short periods.
-I know that it could be normal for some women to have long or heavy period but during your most stressful months you may notice some changes on your menstrual cycle and especially your period.
+I know that it could be normal for some women to have long or heavy periods but during your most stressful months, you may notice some changes in your menstrual cycle and especially your period.

 Follicular phase: How cortisol affects estrogen

 Cortisol can block the production of estrogen which prevent ovulation from happening.
 I mean you’ll still get your period but it will be an “anovulatory bleeding”.

 it’s the phase when usually PMS appears right?